Disha-Rajeev/AWS-Demo/Terraform_Modules_example/ReadMe.md

 ```bash
 aws configure
 ```
 Find your access key and secret access key from your AWS profile.
-Give the defualt region and output type.
+Give the default region and output type.

 ### Terrafrom Steps